Kaushal-Dhungel/deeplearning_exercise_from_youtube/README.md

 # deeplearning_exercise_from_youtube
-this contains the exercises which i did from youtube without undrstanding fully
+this contains the exercises which i did from youtube while starting out deep learning